-- Obstructive sleep apnea is suspected based on clinical signs/symptoms - Prior to adenotonsillectomy to treat obstructive sleep apnea or snoring - Following adenotonsillectomy in a child with mild preoperative obstructive sleep apnea with residual symptoms of obstructive sleep apnea or snoring - Following adenotonsillectomy to assess for residual obstructive sleep apnea in child with preoperative evidence of moderate to severe obstructive sleep apnea, obesity, craniofacial anomalies that obstruct the upper airway, or neurologic disorder (e.g., Down syndrome, Prader-Willi syndrome, myelomeningocele) - Suspected congenital central alveolar hypoventilation syndrome or sleep related hypoventilation due to neuromuscular disorders or chest wall deformities - Primary apnea of infancy - Evidence of a sleep related breathing disorder in infant who has experienced a brief resolved unexplained event - Assessment of response to treatment with an oral appliance - Evaluation of child treated with mechanical ventilation for adjustment of ventilator settings. - Evaluation prior to decannulation in child treated with tracheostomy - Clinical suspicion of an accompanying sleep related breathing disorder in a child with chronic asthma, cystic fibrosis, pulmonary hypertension, bronchopulmonary dysplasia, or chest wall abnormality (e.g., kyphoscoliosis). - Parasomnias --when there is a history of sleep-related injurious or potentially injurious disruptive behaviors- - Follow-up for child with OSA diagnosis to determine if PAP requirement treatment and diagnosis have changed due to growth and development; if symptoms recur while on PAP
+- Obstructive sleep apnea is suspected based on clinical signs/symptoms - Prior to adenotonsillectomy to treat obstructive sleep apnea or snoring - Unexplained cor pulmonale - Following adenotonsillectomy in a child with any one of the following: - mild preoperative obstructive sleep apnea with residual symptoms of obstructive sleep apnea or snoring - to assess for residual obstructive sleep apnea in child with preoperative evidence of - moderate to severe obstructive sleep apnea, or - obesity, or - craniofacial anomalies that obstruct the upper airway, or - neurologic disorder (e.g., Down syndrome, Prader-Willi syndrome, myelomeningocele) - o under 3 years old, - o cardiac complications of obstructive sleep apnea syndrome (e.g. right ventricular hypertrophy) - o Failure to thrive - Suspected congenital central alveolar hypoventilation syndrome or sleep related hypoventilation due to neuromuscular disorders or chest wall deformities - Primary apnea of infancy - Evidence of a sleep related breathing disorder in infant who has experienced a brief resolved unexplained event - Assessment of response to treatment with an oral appliance - Evaluation of child treated with mechanical ventilation for adjustment of ventilator settings- - Evaluation prior to decannulation in child treated with tracheostomy - Clinical suspicion of an accompanying sleep related breathing disorder in a child with chronic asthma, cystic fibrosis, pulmonary hypertension, bronchopulmonary dysplasia, or chest wall abnormality (e.g., kyphoscoliosis). - Parasomnias --when there is a history of sleep-related injurious or potentially injurious disruptive behaviors- - Follow-up for child with OSA diagnosis to determine if PAP requirement treatment and diagnosis have changed due to growth and development; if symptoms recur while on PAP

-NOTE: If request is for a 95811 split night-must meet criteria for Pediatric in-facility polysomnography
+The member must meet criteria for Pediatric in-facility polysomnography